gabrielhrs/markovgames/README.md

 published, third-party model (PRISM-games' intrusion-detection case study, independently cross-checked against a live PRISM-games run).
-The Büchi/co-Büchi (`◇□`/`□◇`) fixed-point-of-a-fixed-point operators are done too, following de Alfaro and Majumdar above, with a worked instance (`ConcurrentCoBuchiExample.lean`, their own Example 3 / Fig. 1) confirming their paper's own point: the MDP shortcut of reducing a Büchi/co-Büchi condition to plain reachability of the almost-surely-winning set fails for
+The Büchi/co-Büchi (`◇□`/`□◇`) fixed-point-of-a-fixed-point operators are done too, following de Alfaro and Majumdar below, with a worked instance (`ConcurrentCoBuchiExample.lean`, their own Example 3 / Fig. 1) confirming their paper's own point: the MDP shortcut of reducing a Büchi/co-Büchi condition to plain reachability of the almost-surely-winning set fails for